mosip/esignet/api-test/README.md

 ## Execute Test Automation Suite

+You can execute the test automation code using either of the following methods:

+### Using Jar

-To execute the tests, use the following steps:
+To execute the tests using Jar, use the following steps:

 1. Navigate to the `target` directory where the JAR file is generated:
    ```sh